laurabenestan/BLAST/README.md

 ### Install BLAST
 To easily install NCBI BLAST tool, you can follow the nice tutorial done by [Eric Normandeau](https://github.com/enormandeau/ncbi_blast_tutorial)

-First you can download the NCBI database, which contains all the sequences available worldwide, to do so run:
+First you can download the NCBI database, which contains all the fasta sequences available worldwide, to do so run:
 ```{r, engine = 'bash', eval = FALSE}
 update_blastdb.pl --decompress nr [*]
 ```

 ### Download databases

+BLAST search can be run on simple FASTA files Yet, from a computational perspective, simple FASTA files are not easily searched.
+The tool called `makeblastdb` thus converts a subject FASTA file into an indexed and quickly searchable version of the same information, stored in a set of similarly named files (often at least three ending in .nin, .nsq, and .nhr for nucleotide sequences).

+This set of files represents the “database,” and the database name is the shared file name prefix of these files.

-After downloading this database, you need to convert it in the right format by using the ``makeblastdb`` tool.
+To convert your FASTA-formatted sequences in the right format run the following command that uses ``makeblastdb`` tool.

 ```{r, engine = 'bash', eval = FALSE}
 makeblastdb -in reference.fasta -title reference -dbtype nucl -out databases/reference
 ```

 You can do the same with the [SWISSPROT database](https://www.uniprot.org/uniprot/?query=reviewed:yes).

 The SWISSPROT database contains the collection of functional information on proteins, with accurate, consistent and rich annotation.
-This database concerns mostly model species where such annotation is available and then is restricted less than 600,000 proteins/genes.
+This database concerns mostly model species where such annotation is available and then is restricted less than 561,910 proteins/genes.

 _______________________________________________________________________________